XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

   The minimum translation limits applied to the object in local space.
 - `Vector3` `TranslationLimitsMax`
   The maximum translation limits applied to the object in local space.

+## Rotation Constraints

+This section covers restrictions on how the object can rotate, including the axes it can rotate around and the limits on its rotation.

+### Properties

+- `bool` `HasRotationConstraint`
+  Indicates if the object has rotation constraints applied.
+- `UxrRotationProvider` `RotationProvider`
+  The provider that manages rotation handling when constraints are active.
+- `bool` `NeedsTwoHandsToRotate`
+  Specifies if two hands are required to rotate the object.
+- `int` `RangeOfMotionRotationAxisCount`
+  Gets the number of rotation axes that have motion constraints.
+- `Vector3` `RangeOfMotionRotationAxes`
+  Returns the axes where the object can rotate within a defined range.
+- `Vector3` `LimitedRangeOfMotionRotationAxes`
+  Specifies the axes where the object’s rotation is limited.
+- `int` `SingleRotationAxisIndex`
+  Gets the index of the single axis allowed for rotation if applicable.
+- `float` `SingleRotationAxisDegrees`
+  Gets or sets the rotation in degrees for objects with a single rotation axis.
+- `float` `MinSingleRotationDegrees`
+  The minimum degrees allowed for objects with a single axis rotation.
+- `float` `MaxSingleRotationDegrees`
+  The maximum degrees allowed for objects with a single axis rotation.
 - `UxrRotationConstraintMode` `RotationConstraint`
   Defines the rotation constraint mode for the object.
 - `UxrAxis` `RotationLongitudinalAxis`